GaryMcWhorter/GDGW-Maverick-Bot/README.md

     discard await discord.api.sendMessage(discordMsg.channelID, "It sends this message")
 ```

-Compile like normal or use `nimble run` to run the bot.
+Compile like normal or use `nimble start` to run the bot in release mode.

 After compliation you can now send the message `!yourCommandName` and the bot will send a message containing "It sends this message" in response.

+## Building
+The following tasks are available for building and running the bot
+### Debug:
+- `nimble maked`
+- `nimble startd`

+### Release:
+- `nimble make`
+- `nimble start`

+These will output the executable to a debug or release folder inside bin.

 ## Planned Features
 - [x] Custom DSL for creating new bot commands